su8code/ethioclicks-javaapp/project/our-sample-program.md

 #### step 4: under your MySQL Workspace Create the Database named `ethioclicks_database` and inside that make a new table named `user_profile_data`

-since the program stores the user personnal informations inside the `ethioclicks_database` database we need to set up and create the database make a table  `user_profile_data` as follows.
+since the program stores the user personnal informations inside the `ethioclicks_database` database we need to set up and create the database as well as make a table  `user_profile_data` under the database as follows.

 The MySQL Workbench Software Will Help Us Run MySQL much easily and you can directly copy the codes here and paste it under your MySQL Workbench to make the database and the table.